The Truth About Foam Egg Carton Recycling

 Can foam egg cartons be recycled?

-Unfortunately, most foam egg cartons are not recyclable in regular curbside recycling programs because the material is difficult to process.
-However, some communities and retailers like grocery stores do accept foam egg cartons for recycling.
-Check with your local waste and recycling department to see if they offer foam recycling in your area.
-If not, foam egg cartons can also be reused or repurposed for storage or crafts.
+Most foam egg cartons are not recyclable in curbside programs because expanded polystyrene (EPS) is difficult to process.
+However, some communities and retailers offer specialized drop‑off options.
+Check with your local waste and recycling department.
+If recycling isn’t available, consider reuse for storage or crafts.

 Are foam egg cartons biodegradable?